bxie/bxie-academic/content/post/students/index.md

 Other notes on emailing me:
 - You may (but are not required to) attach a resume or CV or link to a website or portfolio.
+- Please do NOT send me any transcripts.
+- Please do NOT include photos of yourself in materials you send me.
+If your materials already include a photo (e.g. in a resume), it's fine to leave it.
 - If I haven't responded to you, please feel free to follow up in 7-10 days.
-- Please do NOT send me any transcripts.

 ## Closing Thoughts: I promise I'm not scary.
 Did all these policies make you feel intimidated by me?
 I'm sorry; that's totally fair.
 I too was scared of reaching out to professors (and still kind of am?).
 If you don't follow the policies I outlined here exactly or are confused, please still reach out to me.